-Thankfully, there is a way to use wireless headphones on the Nintendo Switch.
-Here, we explain all you need to know about wireless headset support on the Switch.
+Thankfully, there is a way to use Bluetooth headphones and some wireless gaming headsets with the Nintendo Switch.
+Here, we explain all you need to know about wireless headphone support on the Switch.

 The issue?
 Nintendo hasn’t revealed a full list of supported headsets, making it much more difficult to purchase a wireless headset to use with the Nintendo Switch.

 Thankfully, with the internet being the internet, Switch fans are creating an unofficial list of supported headsets.
 The following list is courtesy of Reddit, and while we can’t personally vouch for each headset on the list, it’s a good rough guide: